 Buying a house can seem daunting, with many of us not knowing where to begin our search.
 Compare My Move are going to show you the process of buying a house and guide you through everything in 6 easy steps.

-It’s important to remember that how long it takes to buy a house will vary depending on your personal situation and circumstances of the property purchase.
-If you’re in a property chain, the process will take longer than if you’re not part of a chain.
+It’s important to remember that how long the process takes will vary depending on your personal situation and the circumstances of the property purchase.
+It’s also important to keep in mind that if you’re in a property chain, the process will take longer.

-It’s very important to factor in the deposit you’ll need to secure the property as it can take up quite a large chunk of your budget.
+It’s very important to factor in the deposit as it can take up quite a large chunk of your budget.
 You may be thinking, "Well, how much deposit do I need to buy a house?"
 The answer is usually between 5% and 20% of the cost of the property.
 The more deposit you put down, the better mortgage offers you'll have access to.

-You should have a rough idea of an area you want to live in along with the type of property and facilities that are in local reach when you apply for a mortgage.
-However, once you’ve applied for the mortgage, your search for houses should get serious.
+When applying for a mortgage, you should already have a rough idea of the area you want to live in along with the type of property and facilities that you’d like within local reach.
+However, once you’ve applied for the mortgage, your search for houses becomes serious.

 Next, once your offer has been accepted, you will need to find a conveyancer to help you with the legal side of buying a house.
 Your conveyancer will sort out everything from enquiring about property searches to registering you as the new owner with the Land Registry.
 They will also be there to answer any questions you may have about how to buy a house or the process at hand.

 If, after the local authority and property searches, you want to change your mind about the purchase, you can back out.
 Once you exchange contracts, you’re legally tied to buying the house and will be unable to pull out of the transaction.
 However, before this, you are still within your right to pull out of the sale.